imagej/imagej.github.io/_pages/develop/git/index.md

 ## Git tutorials

-This web site has lots of tutorials on Git; see the left sidebar.
+This website has lots of tutorials on Git; see the left sidebar.

 ## Rewriting history